seyadeodin/fm-state-workshop/src/app/exercise-reducer/readme.md

-# Exercise 3: State Management with Context and Finite State Machines
+# State Management with Context and Finite State Machines

 In this exercise, you'll refactor a flight booking application to use React Context for state management and implement a finite state machine pattern.
 This will help you understand how to manage complex state in a more predictable and maintainable way.